-1 General Meetings shall be duly constituted irrespective of the number of shareholders present or of shares represented.

-2 Unless provided otherwise by law or the Articles of Association, shareholders' resolutions and elections shall be decided by an absolute majority of the shares represented.
-3 Votes shall be taken either on a show of hands or by electronic voting unless a vote by written ballot is ordered by the Presiding officer of the meeting.
+General Meetings shall be duly constituted irrespective of the number of shareholders present or of shares represented.
+Unless provided otherwise by law or the Articles of Association, shareholders' resolutions and elections shall be decided by an absolute majority of the shares represented.
+Votes shall be taken either on a show of hands or by electronic voting unless a vote by written ballot is ordered by the Presiding officer of the meeting.
 The Presiding officer may at any time order to repeat an election or resolution, if he doubts the results of the vote.
 In this case, the preceding election or resolution is deemed not having taken place.
-4 If the first ballot fails to result in an election and more than one candidate is standing for election, the Presiding officer aball order a second ballot in which a relative officer shall order a second ballot, in which a relative majority shall be decisive.
+If the first ballot fails to result in an election and more than one candidate is standing for election, the Presiding officer shall order a second ballot, in which a relative majority shall be decisive.